coecms/coecms.github.io/posts/2023-03-30-file-expiry-shortcut.md

 ```
 nci-file-expiry list-quarantined | grep .ice_daily.nc | while read uuid a b c d path; do echo $uuid $path; done
 ```
-The piping output to `grep` part is pretty standard, but whats less common is piping the results into a loop afterwards. `bash` considers the entire loop construct as a single command, so you can pipe command output or redirect files into one as you would any other command.
+The piping output to `grep` part is pretty standard, but what is less common is piping the results into a loop afterwards. `bash` considers the entire loop construct as a single command, so you can pipe command output or redirect files into one as you would any other command.
 The loop itself:
 ```
 while read uuid a b c d path; do echo $uuid $path; done
 ```